Manuelandro/goodghosting-dapp/README.md

 `GENERAL`
 For the sake of semplicity I bootstrapped the application with create-react-app.
-Then I added typescript (just typed the surface, we can do a lot more), redux and web3
+Then I added typescript (just typed the surface, we can do a lot more), redux and web3.
+The architecture is very simple in this light app, i put in different location the components, the redux flow and the hooks which are responsible for the logi and the side effects (I do prefer to have different small hooks that talks to each other rather than less giant files).

 `CYPRESS`
 Handle browers extentions in a headless environment was a bit tricky; my solution is heavly